Snake Island (Ukraine): Lighthouse

 The Snake Island Lighthouse was built in the autumn of 1842 by the Black Sea Fleet of the Russian Empire.
 The lighthouse is an octagonal-shaped building, 12 meters tall, located near the highest elevated area of the island, 40 meters above the sea level.
 The lighthouse built on site of the previously destroyed temple of Achilles is adjacent to a housing building.
 The remnants of the Greek temple were found in 1823.

 As lighthouse technology progressed, in 1860 new lighthouse lamps were bought from England, and one of them was installed in the Lighthouse in 1862.
 In the early 1890s a new kerosene lamp was installed, with lamp rotating equipment and flat lenses.
 It improved the lighthouse visibility to 20 nmi.
 The lighthouse was either destroyed or damaged in the First World War (it is not clear which).
 It was subsequently rebuilt (see #World War I below).

 The lighthouse was heavily damaged during World War II by Soviet aviation and German retreating forces.
 It was restored at the end of 1944 by the Odesa military radio detachment.
 In 1949 it was further reconstructed and equipped by the Black Sea Fleet.
 The lighthouse was further upgraded in 1975 and 1984.
 In 1988 a new radio beacon "KPM-300" was installed with radio signal range of 150 nmi.

 In August 2004, the lighthouse was equipped with a radio beacon "Yantar-2M-200", which provides differential correction signal for global navigation satellite systems GPS and GLONASS.

 The lighthouse is listed as UKR 050 by ARLHS, EU-182 by IOTA, and BS-07 by UIA.

 History and mythology

-In ancient times, the Greeks believed the island to be home to Achilles, and there were numerous shrines to him on the island.

-The Ottoman and Russian Empires battled for control of the island from 1787 to 1877.
-The Ottomans ceded it to Russia in 1829 but regained control in 1856.
-In 1877, the Ottomans turned the island over to Romania.

-Romania maintained control of Snake Island until 1948, when a treaty turned it over to the Soviet Union.
-However, Romania disputed the terms of the treaty, believing the island was rightly part of Romania.
-With the fall of the Soviet Union, Snake Island became part of Ukraine.
-Romania and Ukraine agreed that Ukraine would maintain control of Snake Island in 2009, as part of a larger treaty involving maritime territory.

-During the 2022 Russian invasion of Ukraine, the Russian army occupied the island beginning in February.
-Ukraine regained control of the island in June.